The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Clustering measurements

 The reason for the different results between BOSS and eBOSS lies in the fiber allocation priorities.
 In BOSS, the goal of 100\% completeness in the decollided set was met at the expense of some unused fibers, which totalled $~7\%$.
 To maximize fiber usage in eBOSS, the goal of 100\% decollided completeness was relaxed for the LRGs (but only for the LRGs).
 Due to fluctuations in the density of higher priority targets, the number of LRG fibers varied from plate to plate.
 Thus, in some plates, there exist more LRG targets than available fibers.
 This effects a small fraction of area; $~90\%$ of the eBOSS footprint placed fibers on $\geq 90\%$ of available LRG targets (cf. Figure 4 in \citealt{eBOSS_Dawson}).
 However, the fiber allocation algorithm prioritizes galaxies in the decollided set.
 Thus, if a plate runs out of fibers before all available LRGs could be assigned, the set of LRGs left unassigned are preferentially in pairs.
 Correcting for this effect, fortunately, is identical to our standard method of correcting for fiber collisions; this result is shown explicitly on mock data in Appendix \ref{mock}.

 Our measurement of $w_{p}(r_{p})$ is shown in Figure \ref{wp_obs} for CMASS, eBOSS LRGs, and the combined sample.
 Note again that we restrict the CMASS sample to be within the same eBOSS survey area and redshift range.
 The angular completeness and the radial selection function are calculated for eBOSS and eBOSS+BOSS independently, and the angular upweighting correction is also applied to eBOSS and BOSS LRGs separately.
 Specifically, in the combined sample, a BOSS-BOSS pair at $\theta<62''$ is upweighted by 2.64, while an eBOSS-eBOSS pair is upweighted by 5.1, and all eBOSS-BOSS cross pairs are not upweighted because there are no collisions between surveys.
 The clustering measurements from eBOSS are in agreement with earlier measurements of massive galaxies at lower redshift \citep{CMASS_Martin, Parejko_LOWZ}.
+In the top panel of Figure 6, we present the clustering measurements of the eBOSS+BOSS LRG sample in different regions.
+These results show consistency with the combined sample.
+We also subdivide the redshift range into a low-$z$ and a high-$z$ half at about $z=0.7$ such that the two subsamples have nearly equal number of galaxies.
+The result shown in the bottom panel of Figure 6 reveals no significant difference between the two samples, and thus motivates our analysis of these data as a single sample.